-Built on the Susquehanna River, the Pennsylvania Governor’s Residence is a two and one half story Georgian Style home.
-Designed by architect George Ewing and completed in the 1968.
-The 28,600 square foot home has 32 rooms.
-It has served as home to eight Governors and their families.
+Built on the Susquehanna River, the Pennsylvania Governor’s Residence is a 30,000 square foot Georgian Style home designed by architect George Ewing.
+Completed in 1968, it has served as a home to eight governor's and their families.

-The first floor of the Residence serves as a museum which houses both temporary and permanent art exhibits, decorative art, and artifacts reflecting the rich history and cultural heritage of our magnificent commonwealth.
-The second floor historically served as private living quarters for the Governor and First Lady.
+The first floor of the Residence houses both temporary and permanent art exhibits, decorative art, and artifacts reflecting the rich history and cultural heritage of our magnificent commonwealth.

-The American and Pennsylvania flags were first raised at the executive mansion in February 1969, and the first tour day was in June of that same year.
+The American and Pennsylvania flags were first raised at the executive mansion in February 1969, and the first day of public tours was in June of that same year.

 Governor Tom Wolf and First Lady Frances Wolf continue to live in Tom’s childhood home in York County but enjoy the residence during official functions, meetings, and other public and private events.